MERTON PARK STUDIOS

 Five to One (1963)

-Roger Marshall's story begins at a posh country club where John Thaw and Lee Montague discuss a £60,000 robbery.
-At Larry's (LM) usual rate of 5-1 that means Alan Roper will be paid £12,000 of the "most anonymous money you ever saw."
+Roger Marshall's story begins at a posh country club where Alan Roper (John Thaw) and Larry Hart (Lee Montague) talk over a £60,000 robbery.
+At Hart's usual rate of 5-1 that means Alan Roper will be paid £12,000 of the "most anonymous money you ever saw."

 2. Disable the burglar alarm at Larry's betting shop.
 Mate John does this part of the operation.